weberlab-hhu/reproducbility-collection/installation_intro/installation_intro.md

 ---
-> Interactive: let's install together
+> Interactive: let's things install together
 >
 > send a link for anything you've been having trouble getting installed
 > and together we will 1) talk about the best way to install it,